MJ Melendez Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.3 K/9, the fourth-best in MLB.
+- The Rangers pitching staff is third in the league with a collective 10.3 strikeouts per nine innings.

-- The Rangers have a 3.38 team ERA that ranks sixth across all MLB pitching staffs.
+- The Rangers have the fifth-ranked team ERA across all MLB pitching staffs (3.40).

-- Rangers pitchers combine to allow nine home runs (0.9 per game), the eighth-fewest in the league.
+- The Rangers allow the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- The Rangers are sending deGrom (1-0) out for his third start of the season.
+- Eovaldi (1-1) gets the start for the Rangers, his third of the season.

-- In his last time out on Wednesday, the right-hander threw six innings against the Baltimore Orioles, allowing one earned run while surrendering two hits.
+- His most recent time out was on Friday against the Chicago Cubs, when the righty went 5 2/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.